cloudr-app/opensoundcloud/docs/guide/using-utils.md

-# Using utils
+# Utilities

 ## Ensure a minimum of returned items

-SoundClouds API sometimes behaves unexpected and doesn't return as many items as you'd expect.
+SoundClouds API sometimes behaves unexpected and doesn't return as many items as you'd think.
-For some users, SoundClouds own webclient will make multiple track requests that don't return any items.
+For some users, SoundCloud's own webclient will make multiple track requests that don't return any items.
 It'll follow the next_href a couple of times before it finally returns tracks.
-I am not sure why this is, but my guess is that there are deleted- or private tracks that wont get included in the response.
+I am not sure why this is, but my guess is that there are deleted or private tracks that wont get included in the response.

-To deal with this, you can use the `ensureMin` utility function to ensure that you get a specified minimum of items returned.
+To deal with this, you can use the [`ensureMin`](/api/util.html#ensuremin) utility function to ensure that you get a specified minimum of items returned.
 It uses paginateNext and recursion to call the API until you have enough tracks.

 <<< @/docs/snippets/ensureMin.ts